 Albano said in March that he and Jubinville had met with the governor to make their case and the issue of the tie vote was taken under review.
 Despite Patrick's statement, Albano, who represents a Western Massachusetts district on the council, said Tuesday he hasn't given up the fight and believes an appeal to the courts would be possible.

 Reached late Tuesday, McCarthy said he wants to further evaluate the legal references included with the governor's statement before issuing a statement.
-But he added he does agree there was a recorded 4-3 council vote as of October that confirmed his nomination.

 The governor's legal counsel, Kate Cook, provided a legal analysis supporting Patrick's decision, but Albano said it "does not meet the test" legally.
 He said he believes a court challenge could be mounted but conceded, "I am not sure I have the standing [to file a court action]."